mikhajlov-oleg/cell_adhesion-image-analysis/README.md

 # This is the readme file #

-This repository contains image analysis scripts that were used in the "" paper.
+This repository contains image analysis scripts that were used in the "Cell adhesion and spreading on fluid membranes through microtubules-dependent mechanotransduction" paper.
 Each script has an associate folder with example images that can be used to test the script.

 ## Script names (manual and automatic thresholdings) ##